Part two of our annual #AuthenticMe Week was an event titled ‘Creating Space’ – a dive into inclusive conversations in football…

 Our second Sports Media LGBT+ digital webinar for #AuthenticMe Week in 2020, in association with Pride Sports UK, had a football theme.

-The week began with ‘Ready, Get Set, Go!: Launching an LGBT+ Network in Sport‘ – watch a replay here – and on Tuesday evening, we discussed ‘Creating Space: LGBTQ+ mental fitness in football’.
+The week began with ‘Ready, Get Set, Go!: Launching an LGBT+ Network in Sport‘ – watch a replay here – and we followed up with ‘Creating Space: LGBTQ+ mental fitness in football’.

 Conversations about good mental health are becoming more commonplace in football – so why is that encouraging for LGBTQ+ people involved in the game?